Daily Happy Hour 4:30 - 5:30 // WINTER CLOSURE FEB 6-14

 how we operate

 Sukeban is a fast casual Japanese style izakaya, with temaki hand-rolls being our specialty.
 We source the finest premium seafood and ingredients from Japan, Louisiana, and the east and west coasts of the US.
-Our hours of operation are 4:30-9:00pm Tuesday-Saturday, closed Sunday-Monday.
+Our hours of operation are 4:30-9:30pm Tuesday-Saturday, closed Sunday-Monday.
 We operate lunch Thursday - Saturday only, from 11:30-2:30.
 Our 16 seat bar is available by walk-in only, operating on a first come, first served basis.
 If the bar is full, we kindly ask that you wait for the next available open seats - we fill them as they open up.
-Feel free to call us ahead of arrival to check wait times and get you on the list.
-We accept reservations for our one and only booth at 4:30pm, 6:30pm, and 8:30pm seatings - each of those seatings allotted 2 hours.
+Feel free to call us ahead of arrival to check wait times and we'll get you on the waitlist list.
+We accept reservations for our one and only booth at 4:30pm, 6pm, and 8pm seatings.
 Booth bookings can accommodate parties of 4 to 8 guests and are available to book on RESY.
 If you need to cancel or reschedule your reservation, please let us know before 24 hours of your reservation.
-No-shows or cancellations within 24 hours of the reservation will be subject to a cancellation fee of $50 per diner.
-All transactions are on a cashless basis.
+No-shows or cancellations within 24 hours of the reservation will be charged a cancellation fee of $75 per diner.
+All restaurant transactions are on a cashless basis.

 For more information on buyouts, event bookings, and press, please contact us!